openlab-at-city-tech/openlab/wp-content/plugins/search-filter/readme.txt

 4. Example of Search & Filter using a post type filter

 == Changelog ==

+= 1.2.14 =
+* Admin notice added - Version 3 is coming soon - beta testers wanted + tons of improvements and changes coming - make sure you know what's in store.
+* Update docs URLs
+* Fix - an issue with an `<option>` element self  closing in the multiselect field (thanks @matzeatweb)

 = 1.2.13 =
 * Fix - a PHP warning when using Beaver Builder